Assistance programs Bexar County and San Antonio.

 St. PJ's Project Ayuda Program offers rental assistance.
 The agency offers a homeless prevention grant that will help those that are at risk of eviction and pending disability with a one time partial payment of their back rent.
 The Project also has a rapid rehousing grant that will help only former foster care youth that are qualified and currently homeless.
 The location is 919 Mission Rd, San Antonio, TX 78210.
 Call the non-profit at 210-533-1203.

-GRASP (Greater Randolph Area Services Program) (phone number 658-6351) is funded by a variety of local sources, including the United Way.
+GRASP (Greater Randolph Area Services Program) (phone number 210 658-6351) is funded by a variety of local sources, including the United Way.
 The GRASP programs offer emergency financial aid and assistance to those Bexar County families that are experiencing a household crisis or short term emergency, and who live in areas of Bexar, San Antonio or Guadalupe Counties.

 Volunteers of America Texas (San Antonio) offers programs for the poor and less fortunate.
 Low income and public housing, credit counseling, job training, and other aid is readily available from Life Enrichment Centers and other sites.
 More on Texas Volunteer of America assistance programs.

-Military Family Relief Project – The organization can offer short term, emergency assistance.
+Military Family Relief Project at Catholic Charities – The organization can offer short term, emergency assistance.
 A focus is on eviction prevention, so the money will be used for rent or utility bills.
 Other services available may be free food, clothing, loans for housing expenses such as repairs or deposits, and referrals.
 Funds are for veteran and their families.
 210-226-6178.

 Emergency Assistance – RACAP – The non-profit offers energy bill and utility and rent assistance, free food pantry, prescription medications, and referrals to other charities and agencies.
-307 Pfeil St., Schertz, TX 78154, call (210) 658-1613.
+Address is 307 Pfeil St., Schertz, TX 78154, call (210) 658-1613.

 Social Services and Cash Assistance - The San Antonio Department of Community Initiatives administers several emergency assistance programs for the low income.
 Services range from help finding a job to money to pay for bills and housing.
 Other resources can provide health care, food, and other public aid.
 Read more San Antonio public assistance.

 Society of St. Vincent de Paul - By working with local churches and Catholic parishes, the Society of St. Paul provides food, groceries, clothing and financial assistance for expenses.
 Many resources do focus on people who are most at risk, such as seniors and families with children.

 Agape Ministry Emergency Assistance Program – Families in a crisis can get emergency assistance.
 Services provided include access to a household items, food pantry, clothing, and limited financial assistance for utilities and electric bills.
 127 Lanark, San Antonio, Texas 78218, phone (210) 590-6655, or more information on Agape programs.